“May Contain”

 Stage 4: So Many More Options

-Since then, I’ve been cautious about giving her items with a may contain warning, but we have added many of these products to her diet.
+Since then, I’ve been cautious about giving her items with a precautionary warning, but we have added many of these products to her diet.

-One thing that I learned from Dr. Kattan in that podcast episode is that research shows that products with precautionary warnings that are made by smaller companies tended to have a higher rate of detectable allergens.
+One thing that I learned from Dr. Kattan in that podcast episode is that research shows that products with precautionary warnings that are made by smaller companies tended to have a higher rate of detectable allergens and that chocolate products with precautionary warnings for dairy are more likely to contain dairy.
 So I do factor that into my risk vs. benefit analysis.

 Why Am I Sharing This?